 Additionally the query engine supports the use of query bind parameter in place of a region path.
 When you specify a bind parameter in the query’s FROM clause, the parameter’s referenced value must be bound to a collection.

-For example, the following query can be used on any collection by passing in the collection as a query parameter value.
-In this query you could pass in a Region Object for $1, but not the String name of a region.
+The following query can be used on any collection by passing in the collection as a query parameter value.
+In this query you could pass in a Region object for $1, but not the String name of a region.

 SELECT DISTINCT * FROM $1 p WHERE p.status = $2